 Evercore Partners Inc. and subsidiaries (the "Successor Company") is an investment banking firm, incorporated in Delaware on July 21, 2005 and headquartered in New York, New York.
-The Successor Company is a holding company and its sole material asset is a controlling equity interest in Evercore LP.
-The Successor Company is the sole general partner of Evercore LP and, through Evercore LP and its operating entity subsidiaries, the Successor Company has continued to conduct the same business as prior to the reorganization referred to below by certain combined and consolidated entities under the common ownership of the Evercore Senior Managing Directors (the "Members") and common control of two of the founding Members (the "Founding Members").
+The Successor Company is a holding company which owns a controlling equity interest in Evercore LP.
+The Successor Company is the sole general partner of Evercore LP and, through Evercore LP and its operating entity subsidiaries, the Successor Company has continued to conduct the same business as prior to the reorganization referred to below by certain combined and consolidated entities under the common ownership and control of the Evercore Senior Managing Directors (the "Members"), including the two founding Members (the "Founding Members").

-On August 10, 2006, pursuant to a contribution and sale agreement dated May 12, 2006, (1) the Members contributed to Evercore LP each of the various entities included in the historical combined financial statements of Evercore Holdings (the "Predecessor Company"), with the exception of the general partners of Evercore Capital Partners L.P. and its affiliated entities (collectively "ECP I"), Evercore Capital Partners II L.P. and its affiliated entities (collectively, "EVP"), which are Company sponsored private equity funds, and of Evercore Founders L.L.C. and Evercore Founders Cayman Ltd., which are the entities through which the Founding Members fund their additional commitments to ECP I (collectively, the "Founders") and acquired an interest in the general partner of ECP II, which will permit Evercore LP to receive 8% to 9% (depending on the particular fund investment) of any carried interest from that fund following the contribution (the "Formation Transaction"), (2) Evercore LP acquired Protego Asesores S. de R.L. and its subsidiaries and Protego SI ("Protego") from its directors and other stockholders.
+On August 10, 2006, pursuant to a contribution and sale agreement dated May 12, 2006, (1) the Members contributed to Evercore LP each of the various entities included in the historical combined financial statements of Evercore Holdings (the "Predecessor Company"), with the exception of the general partners of Evercore Capital Partners L.P. and its affiliated entities (collectively "ECP I"), Evercore Capital Partners II L.P. and its affiliated entities (collectively, "EVP"), which are Company-sponsored private equity funds, and of Evercore Founders L.L.C. and Evercore Founders Cayman Ltd., which are the entities through which the Founding Members fund their additional commitments to ECP I (collectively, the "Founders") and acquired an interest in the general partner of ECP II, which will permit Evercore LP to receive 8% to 9% (depending on the particular fund investment) of any carried interest from that fund following the contribution (the "Formation Transaction") and (2) Evercore LP acquired Protego Asesores S. de R.L. and its subsidiaries and Protego SI ("Protego") from its directors and other stockholders.
 On August 16, 2006, the Company completed the Initial Public Offering ("IPO") of its Class A common stock.
 The Formation Transaction and IPO are collectively referred to as the "Reorganization."
 On December 19, 2006, the Company acquired all of the outstanding shares of Braveheart Financial Services Limited ("Braveheart") pursuant to a purchase and sale agreement dated July 31, 2006.
 Subsequently, Braveheart was renamed Evercore Partners Limited ("Evercore Europe").
 Where reference is made to the periods prior and subsequent to the IPO, the term "the Company" refers to the Predecessor Company and Successor Company, respectively.

-The Successor Company's Unaudited Condensed Combined/Consolidated Financial Statements include the accounts of the Company's subsidiaries.
+The Successor Company's unaudited condensed combined/consolidated financial statements include the accounts of the Company's subsidiaries.
 The sole direct subsidiary of the Company is Evercore LP.
 The subsidiaries of Evercore LP are as follows:

-- Evercore Group Holdings L.P. ("EGH"), which indirectly, through its wholly-owned subsidiary, Evercore Partners Services East L.L.C. ("East"), a Delaware limited liability company, owns all of the interests in each of the following entities: - Evercore Group L.L.C. ("EGL"), a registered broker-dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is registered with the National Association of Securities Dealers, Inc. EGL is a limited service entity, which specializes in rendering selected financial advisory services.
-EGL was converted to a limited liability company from an S corporation on April 19, 2006; - Evercore Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to ECP II; - Evercore Venture Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to EVP; - Evercore Advisors I L.L.C., a Delaware limited liability company, provides investment advisory services to ECP I. Evercore Advisors Inc. was converted into Evercore Advisors I L.L.C. on August 10, 2006; - Evercore Properties L.L.C., a Delaware limited liability company, is a lease holding entity for the Company's New York offices.
-With respect to the Company's California offices, such leases are held by Evercore Partners Services East L.L.C.
-Evercore Properties Inc. was converted into Evercore Properties L.L.C. on August 10, 2006;
+- Evercore Group Holdings L.P. ("EGH"), which indirectly, through its wholly-owned subsidiary, Evercore Partners Services East L.L.C. ("East"), a Delaware limited liability company, owns all of the interests in each of the following entities: - Evercore Group L.L.C. ("EGL"), a registered broker-dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is registered with the Financial Industry Regulatory Authority.
+EGL is a limited service entity, which specializes in rendering selected financial advisory services.
+EGL was converted to a limited liability company from an S corporation on April 19, 2006; - Evercore Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to ECP II; - Evercore Venture Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to EVP;

-EVERCORE PARTNERS INC. NOTES TO UNAUDITED CONDENSED COMBINED/CONSOLIDATED FINANCIAL STATEMENTS-(Continued) THREE MONTHS ENDED MARCH 31, 2006 & 2007
+NOTES TO UNAUDITED CONDENSED COMBINED/CONSOLIDATED FINANCIAL STATEMENTS-(Continued) THREE AND SIX MONTHS ENDED JUNE 30, 2006 AND 2007